Christianity Clarifications (just looking at the facts)

 At age 30, Jesus begins his Jewish ministry.
 There is no indication that Jesus was attempting to start a new religion.

 comment: Jesus was a liberal Jew who wanted all people to "obey the spirit of Jewish law".
+The Sadducees

-the letter of Jewish law".
-Many modern texts say that the Sanhedrin was never involved in the crucifixion narrative which indicates that the synoptic gospels
+were conservative Jews who wanted people to "obey the letter of Jewish law".
+Many modern texts say that the Sanhedrin was never involved in the crucifixion narrative which indicates that the synoptic gospels in error. |

 30